Bardibas and Jankapur - the plains of Nepal

 Selling religious items is common outside the temple, but everyone seems to be selling the exact same stuff.

-Another side trip was to the Mithila Art center about a 20-minute drive from Janakpur.
+Another side trip was to the Mithila Art Center about a 20-minute drive from Janakpur.
 Driving through the Mithila villages - their artwork decorates their homes.

 Nari Bikas Kendra or the Mithila Art Center has a salesroom where paintings, clay figures, plates and bowls, and Mithila art printed clothing can be bought.
 This is just outside of Janakpur in a village area.
 It is worth the time to visit.